-4 FIELD
+5 FIELD

-4.1 Kind of field
+5.1 Kind of field

-4.1.1 There is only one kind of field for all sub-leagues.
+There is only one kind of field for all sub-leagues.

-4.2 Dimensions of the field
+5.2 Dimensions of the field

-- 4.2.1 The playing-field is 122 cm by 183 cm.
-The field is marked by a white line which is part of the playing-field.
-Around the playing-field, beyond the white line, is an outer area of 25 cm 9 width. - 4.2.2 The floor near the exterior wall includes a wedge, which is an incline with a 10 cm base and 2 +/- 1 cm rise for allowing the ball to roll back into play when it leaves the playing field. - 4.2.3 Total dimensions of the field, including the outer area, are 182 cm by 243 cm.
+The playing field is 122 cm by 183 cm.
+The field is marked by a white line which is part of the playing field.
+Around the playing field, beyond the white line, is an outer area of 25 cm9 width.

+The floor near the exterior wall includes a wedge, which is an incline with a 10 cm base and 2 +/- 1 cm rise for allowing the ball to roll back into play when it leaves the playing field.

+Total dimensions of the field, including the outer area, are 182 cm by 243 cm.
+10

-4.3 Walls
+5.3 Walls

-4.3.1 Walls are placed all around the field, including behind the goals and the out-area.
+Walls are placed all around the field, including behind the goals and the outer area.
 The height of the walls is 22 cm.
 The walls are painted matte black.

-4.4 Goals
+5.4 Goals

-- The field has two goals, centered on each of the shorter sides of the playing field.
-The goal inner space is 60 cm wide, 10 cm high and 74 mm deep, box shaped.
-It has a cross-bar on top (to prevent robots from entering the goal and to allow checking if the ball scored).
-The height of the cross-bar is 2 +/- 1 cm. - 4.4.2 The goal "posts" are positioned over the white line marking the limits of the field.
-The cross-bar is exactly over the white line.
-The interior walls and the cross-bar of each goal are painted, one goal yellow, the other goal blue.
-The exterior (including the goal post and frame) are painted black (see Field diagrams). - 4.4.3 It is recommended that the blue be of a brighter shade so that it is different enough from the black exterior.
+The field has two goals, centered on each of the shorter sides of the playing field.
+The inner-space of the goal is box-shaped with the following dimensions: 60 cm wide, 10 cm high, and 74 mm deep.
+It has a cross-bar on top (to allow checking if the ball scored).
+The height of the cross-bar is 2 +/- 1 cm.

+The goal "posts" are positioned over the white line marking the limits of the field.
+The cross-bar is over the white line.
+The interior walls and the crossbar of each goal are painted, one goal yellow and the other goal blue.
+The exterior (including the goal post and frame) is painted black (see Field diagrams).

+It is recommended that the blue be a bright shade so that it is different from the black exterior.

-4.5 Floor
+5.5 Floor

-4.5.1 The floor consists of dark green carpet on top of a hard level surface.
+The floor consists of dark green carpet on top of a hard level surface.
 All straight lines on the field should be painted and have a width of 20 mm.